crystal-lang/crystal/_gitbook/syntax_and_semantics/generics.md

 box.value = "hello"       # Error
 ```

-More then one type arguments are allowed:
+More than one type argument is allowed:

 ```crystal
 class MyDictionary(K, V)